 2. Obtain training and/or BSU Online Certification.

 There are twelve (12) workshops in five (5) core areas you need to verify including LMS basics & content management, communication & interaction, assessment, online/hybrid pedagogy, and evaluation.
-Training is provided throughout the academic year as individual workshops, online workshops or the Learning Online, Teaching with Technology Online (LOTTO) Institute, an intensive program offered for one week during the summer.
-Of course, we are also happy to work with departments to deliver training or individual faculty.
+Training is provided throughout the academic year as in-presence workshops, online workshops or the Learning Online, Teaching with Technology Online (LOTTO) Institute, an intensive program offered for one week during the summer.
+Of course, we are also happy to work with departments to deliver training tailored to specific needs.

 3. Begin course development or re-development.